 - Cosmetic products such as lipstick, lip balm, etc.

-- Body hygiene products such as shampoo, conditioner and lotion
+- Body hygiene products such as shampoo, conditioner

 - Dental hygiene products such as mouthwash and toothpaste